 Unlike in cartel damage cases, abuse of dominance actions often do not follow an investigation and decision by the FCO (or other competition authorities), but are brought on a stand-alone basis.
 They normally do not just aim for damages, but for a specific action by the potential addressee of the abuse of dominance provisions.
 Typical scenarios pursued in court are refusal to supply actions, discrimination claims and requests for access to a distribution system or complaints about termination of an agreement.
 There is also the possibility to claim damages.
-Section 33 ARC provides an express legal basis for damage claims based on infringements of competition law.
+Section 33 of the ARC provides an express legal basis for damage claims based on infringements of competition law.
 Following a significant increase in cartel-related follow-on damage litigation over recent years, damage actions or other types of litigation (e.g., requesting the termination of discriminatory conduct, access to a network or infrastructure) based on alleged restrictive unilateral conduct have also become fairly frequent.
-A recent example is Idealo's complaint against Google for damages as a result of the Commission's 'Google Shopping' case.50
+A recent example is Idealo's complaint against Google for damages as a result of the Commission's Google Shopping case.57

-In the context of follow-on suits, German courts are legally bound by any (final) decision of the European Commission, the FCO or any other national competition authority in an EU Member State finding an infringement of EU competition law.51 The binding effect is, however, limited to the determination of the competition law infringement, so causation and the amount of damages need to be established subject to the normal rules on the burden of proof in German court proceedings.59
+In the context of follow-on suits, German courts are legally bound by any (final) decision of the European Commission, the FCO or any other national competition authority in an EU Member State finding an infringement of EU competition law.58 The binding effect is, however, limited to the determination of the competition law infringement, so causation and the amount of damages need to be established subject to the normal rules on the burden of proof in German court proceedings.59

 Both the FCO and the German legislator have focused on digital markets in recent years, and this trend is set to continue.